 Time: 6:00pm – 8:00pm

 History: The Sarasota Holiday Boat Parade of Lights started in the year 1986.
 It has been known ever since to bring out thousands of spectators.
 People line the shores and fill the space between Sarasota Bay’s beaches, all through Centennial Park to Bayfront Park.
-The parade attracts people who even arrive before time to get the best viewing spot they desire.
+The parade attracts people who even arrive before time to get the best viewing spot.

 Time: 6:00pm – 8:00pm